tofaquih/imputation_of_untargeted_metabolites/README.md

     - **fileoutname**: String value.
 Optional.
 Saves the imputed output to a file.
     - **use_covars**: Logical.
 Optional.
 Whether the __covars__ will be used to impute the missing values in the metabolites.
 Default = FALSE.
     - **logScale**: Logical.
 Optional.
 Whether the values need to be log and scaled for the imputation. if TRUE, the values will be log and scaled then un-log and unscaled before returning the imputed output.
 If FALSE, script will assume you have log the values.
 Default = TRUE.
+    - **covars_only_mode**: an option to only use the covariables for the imputation, ignoring all other metabolites.
+Useful in case of collinear/constant variables. only works with mice imputation
+    - **maxN_input**: sets the max number of ccm metabolites to be used for the imputation.
+Default is 10.
+Is overridden if covars_only_mode == TRUE.
+Useful in case of collinear/constant variables.

 # Examples of running the scripts:
 Please try out the script using the provided NEO metabolomics data (with simulated charaterists variables) in the Binder docker [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/tofaquih/imputation_of_untargeted_metabolites/HEAD?filepath=Example.ipynb)